PRIVACY POLICY

 • governmental departments, statutory and regulatory bodies.

-Our website may provide links or access to services or information offered by other members of our group, or by third parties.
-These parties will have their own privacy notices and any personal data collected by group members or third parties for such purposes will be subject to their separate privacy notices unless otherwise stated.
+Our website may provide links or access to services or information offered by other members of the Toyota group, or by third parties.
+These parties will have their own privacy notices and any Personal Information collected by other group members or third parties will be subject to their individual privacy notices unless otherwise stated.

 Transfers of Personal Information Abroad

-As part of an international organization, KINTO may transfer your Personal Information to recipients (either internally or externally, as set out above) that are established in jurisdictions other than your own.
+As part of an international organization, we may transfer your Personal Information to recipients (either internally or externally, as set out above) that are established in jurisdictions other than your own.
 Please be aware that the data protection laws in some jurisdictions may not provide the same level of protection to your Personal Information as is provided to it under the laws in your jurisdiction.
+The jurisdictions to which we may transfer your Personal Information includes the United States, Qatar and other jurisdictions in which our group companies are located (which may overlap with jurisdictions in which other Toyota group companies are located).
+For information about the jurisdiction of group companies, please see the following webpage.

 We take appropriate steps to protect your Personal Information regardless of where it is stored, taking into consideration the requirements of the data protection laws which we consider are applicable to how we process your Personal Information.

-If any disclosures of Personal Information referred to above require your Personal Information to be transferred from within the United kingdom or the European Economic Area to any country outside these respective jurisdictions, we will seek to ensure that it is adequately protected by way of safeguards, including the use of EU Standard Contractual Clauses, reliance on an adequacy decision of the Information Commissioner’s Office or European Commission (where relevant) in relation to the relevant recipient jurisdiction.
+If any disclosures of Personal Information referred to above require your Personal Information to be transferred from within the European Economic Area, the United Kingdom or Japan to any country outside these respective jurisdictions, we will seek to ensure that it is adequately protected by way of safeguards, including the use of EU Standard Contractual Clauses as provided under Article 46(2) of the GDPR, unless relevant authorities have made adequacy decision with respect to the recipient jurisdiction.

 For more information about what appropriate safeguards we use and how to obtain a copy of them or to find out where they have been made available, please contact us using the details below.